How to Make a Book Into an Audiobook [9 Steps For Authors!]

 Making an audiobook can be a great way to reach new audiences and sell more copies of your book.
 It can also be a lucrative way to make money as an author.

-I’ve had personal success with publishing a book and then turning it into an audiobook on my own.
-It was a lot of work to narrate and create the audiobook, but I was so pleased with how it turned out, and it’s something I’m very proud of having out there in the world!
+I’ve had personal success with publishing a novel and then turning it into an audiobook.
+It was a lot of work to narrate and create the audiobook version of Iron Dogs, but I was so pleased with how it turned out, and it’s something I’m very proud of having out there in the world!

 If that sounds like your dream as well, read this guide now and start making your dream of becoming an audiobook author a reality!

-Before you launch into production on your own audiobook, it’s essential to ask yourself: is this book a good fit for an audiobook?
+Before you launch into production on your own audiobook, ask yourself: is this book a good fit for an audiobook?
 Not every book translates well into this format.

 If your book is light on dialogue or relies heavily on description or chapters of only facts, it may not work as well in audio form.
 On the other hand, if your book is fast-paced and full of action, it could be a great fit for an audiobook.
 Before you make a final decision, consider the following factors.

-- First, think about your audience.
+- Determine your audience.
 Who are you trying to reach with your audiobook?
 If you’re hoping to appeal to a wider audience, an audiobook could be a good option.
 However, if you’re trying to target a specific niche, it may be better to stick with a print or e-book format.

-- Next, consider the length of your book.
+- Consider the length of your book.
 A shorter book is more likely to hold listeners’ attention than a longer one.
 If your book is on the longer side, you may consider breaking it into multiple parts.

 The first step to creating your audiobook is to find the right narrator.
 This is someone who will be able to capture the tone and style of your writing and who will be able to bring your characters to life.
 You can find a great professional voice actor through audiobook websites or online directories.